f58igx-kodes/Mellow/README.md

 # Melllow 🎧✨

-Melllow is a productivity-focused web app designed to help you study or work in a calm, immersive environment.
+Melllow is a productivity focused web app designed to help you study or work in a calm, immersive environment.
-It combines a Pomodoro timer, ambient sounds, and aesthetic themes with smooth animations — all in your browser.
+It combines a Pomodoro timer, ambient sounds, and aesthetic themes with smooth animations all in your browser.

+&nbsp;

 ## 🚀 Features

 ### 🎨 Dynamic Background Themes
 Choose from 4 animated scenes:

-- **Night City** – Purple-blue gradient with a city GIF
+- **Night City**
-- **Cozy Café** – Warm orange tones with a café GIF
+- **Cozy Café**
-- **Forest Cabin** – Pastel teal-pink gradient with a forest GIF
+- **Forest Cabin**
-- **Minimal Desk** – Light green-blue tones with a desk GIF
+- **Minimal Desk**

 ### ⏳ Pomodoro Timer
 - Focus & break sessions (customizable)